amitramon/estwrapper/README.md

    previous section you should also modify the corresponding settings in the configuration file.

-   Here is an example of the settings that you must inspect:
+   Here is an example of the settings that you should inspect and possibly modify:

 	   # databases location
        DOC_SEARCH_DB="$HOME/.estwrapper.d/doc_db"